Partial PPC Management is an Epidemic and it’s Killing Your Businesses Revenue

 “Partial PPC managers” would likely answer B. $10 cost-per-lead, wahoo!
 Unfortunately, if you answered either A or B, you’re wrong (kind of).
 Of course, either A or B must be the correct answer but, given the question, there is simply not enough information to know which is correct.
 So don’t answer!

-Be an expert PPC manager (or find one).
-Expert PPC managers know when to ask the right, and often times difficult, questions.
+Be an expert (or find someone with high experience in PPC advertising).
+Experienced managers know when to ask the right, and often times difficult, questions.
 They ask questions that don’t have answers that can be found in the Adwords interface and potentially, questions that you as a business don’t even know the answers to.

 The correct follow-up to the question posed above is: